eisl-nctu/aquila/README.md

 - MMU.
 - S mode CSRs.
 - Multi-core support.
-- Support for SD card I/O.
+- SD card I/O support.

 # Synthesis of Aquila
 Aquila is developed and tested using Xilinx KC-705 development platform.
 Implementing an Aquila SoC would be fairly straightforward if you are familiar with the GUI IDE of Vivado.
-If you have to modify the boot ROM memory file (inside the BDM IP), the source code and build script of the boot ROM is under sw/uartboot/.
+If you have to modify the boot ROM memory file (inside the BDM IP), the source code and the build script of the boot ROM is under sw/uartboot/.
 Please refer to the User’s Guide for more details about the Aquila SoC.

 We will provide Vivado workspace for other less expensive platforms, such as the Arty, soon.
 However, KC-705 will most likely the main development platform for Aquila SoCs.